 - Be the featured speaker at a school-wide POWER assembly at Common Ground.

-- Engage with members from the broader New Haven community through a gathering that the environmental leader in residence helps to define.
+- Engage with members from the broader New Haven community and/or peer schools through an event that the environmental leader in residence helps to define.

 - Meet with small groups of students, board members, staff, community partners informally to share experiences and offer advice — including over meals.